Krotenich/Exam_projects/README.md

-# Public_repository
+# Exam_projects

-In this repository you can find my academic projects
+In this repository you can find my exam projects